 It is possible for the trampoline to be blown about by a high wind.
-If you anticipate high winds, the trampoline should be moved to a sheltered location, disassembled, or the top of the frame should be secured to the ground with the use of a JumpSport trampoline anchor kit.
-A JumpSport anchor kit can be found at www.jumpsport.com/accessories.
+If you anticipate high winds, the frame should be secured to the ground with the use of a JumpSport Trampoline Anchor Kit.
+If you anticipate severe winds, the trampoline should be moved to a sheltered location or completely disassembled.
+Our anchor kit can be found in the Accessories section at www.jumpsport.com.

-Figure 2 JumpSport Trampoline Anchor Kit
+Diagram 2 JumpSport Trampoline Anchor Kit

-Use a JumpSport trampoline anchor kit to tie down your 10'x17' Staged-Bounce Rectangular Trampoline.
+Use a JumpSport Trampoline Anchor Kit to tie down your 12ft Trampoline.